mirob2005/Java_Data_Structures/README.md

 ### *Types:*
 - Separate Chaining Collision resolution using ArrayLists

+## *Graphs:*
+### Run Graphs to run a sample adjacency list with outputs of the different operations.
+### *Adjacency List:*
+- Vertices are stored in an arraylist.
+Each vertex has an arraylist of edges to neighoring vertices.
+- Supports directed graphs.

+- *Operations:*
+- addVertex
+- addEdge
+- removeVertex
+- removeEdge
+- updateEdge
+- copyGraph
+- deleteGraph

+- *Algorithm:*
+*Breadth First Search*
+- traverseBFS
+- shortestPath

+*Depth First Search*
+- DAG test
+- traverseDFS
+- topological sort
+- Classification of edges into (in comments):
+1)Tree Edges
+2)Back Edges
+3)Forward/Cross Edges

 ## *Sorting:*
 ### Run Sorting to run all implemented sorting methods.
 ### Merge Sorts: